 The plume fire model can be enabled on the Effigy study settings page as shown below.
-In the plume model a fire is represented as a 3-dimensional cuboid with equal x and y
+In the plume model a fire is represented as a 3-dimensional cuboid with equal x and y dimensions.
+The size of the fire is defined by the user using the plume width and plume height parameters.

 In the plume fire model, the fire is assumed to be emitting thermal radiation equally over its entire surface.
 When the fire geographic coverage algorithms are run, Effigy will calculate the fraction of the fire surface which is observable from the fire detector.
 In doing this, the fraction of the fires total radiant heat output which is viewable from the detector can be determined.
 This is shown in the below images where a grid has been superimposed onto the plume (far left).
-Adding a small diameter pipe between the detectors point of view and the plume will obstruct a fraction of the fire coverage algorithms.
+Adding a small diameter pipe between the detectors point of view and the plume will obstruct a fraction of the plume which is visible (middle).
+This fraction of the plume will then be ignored by the fire coverage algorithms.
 After this obstructed area is accounted for, Effigy will then determine whether a fire is detectable based on the remaining observable surfaces of the plume (far right).